+It is incumbent on Christians as followers of Christ’s teachings to be aware of and deliberate in anything we do that even hints of a spiritual nature.
 It is in spirit that our soul resides, and it is in spirit that our relationship with God is reflected and our love for God and others is nurtured.
 If we place our spiritual faith in something other than God, we are lost.

 Photo: Monika Wisniewska